Skip to main content

 When the diet is consistently high in sugar and refined carbohydrates, the body must produce more and more insulin to manage the glucose load.
 This state, known as insulin resistance, is intimately linked to liver health.

-The liver itself can become resistant to insulin’s signals, leading to the accumulation of fat within its cells ∞ a condition known as (NAFLD).
+The liver itself can become resistant to insulin’s signals, leading to the accumulation of fat within its cells ∞ a condition known as non-alcoholic fatty liver disease (NAFLD).
 This fat accumulation is a physical stressor on the liver, a key driver of inflammation and elevated enzymes.
 Therefore, addressing liver enzyme levels requires a look at the entire metabolic and hormonal system, recognizing that the numbers on your lab report are downstream effects of these broader systemic imbalances.

 The journey to supporting your liver begins with acknowledging these biological realities.
 It involves shifting your perspective to see food as information that your body uses to build, repair, and function.
 By choosing dietary patterns that reduce the metabolic burden on your liver, you provide it with the resources and the respite it needs to heal and recalibrate.